Professional/adjective(of a person) engaged in a specified activity as one’s main paid occupation rather than as a pastime.

 Hello, I’m Richard S. Wright Jr., and I am a nerd.
 A very very lucky nerd.

 I’ve been an amateur astronomer, pretty much since birth.
 In high school and college, I used to write astronomy programs for myself.
-First on a Ti-99/4A, then a Commodore 64, and finally after learning Pascal and C, for DOS, Windows, you know the drill.
+First on a Ti-99/4A, then a Commodore 64, and finally after learning Pascal and C, for DOS, Windows, Windows NT, etc. etc. etc. You know the drill.
 I went to school to be a software engineer, but my hidden lurking passion was always astronomy.
-I dreamt of working full time making astronomy software.
+I dreamt of working full time making astronomy software for years.
 After a couple decades as a software developer, I eventually joined Starry Night, and I helped with the Windows version and OpenGL support working remotely from Florida while teaching graphics programming at Full Sail University to gaming students.
 After we shipped version 4.0… <entropy occurred>… and I , along with a few other folks at Space.com (the parent company) ended up getting laid off.
 I ended up at Software Bisque where I spent nearly the next 20 years working on TheSky Professional Software, a 3D solar system simulator, and lots of embedded and imaging device “stuff” that controlled the worlds best research grade robotic telescope mounts.
 I got to be an astronomer… by accident… because I was writing astronomy software.